 You can review the specific rules of your card's price protection program in its guide to benefits, which you may be able to find online before applying for the card.

-Three Cards with Price Protection
+Two Cards with Price Protection

 Your options are limited, but here are three cards to consider if you're looking for the price protection benefit:

 The UnitedSM TravelBank Card lets you earn TravelBank "cash," which you can use to book United flights.
 The card doesn't have an annual fee or foreign transaction fees and you can earn 2% cash back on flights booked through United and 1.5% back on other purchases.

 The card's price protection benefit covers up to $500 per item when there's a price drop within 90 days, and up to $2,500 in claims each year.
 However, if price protection isn't a priority, other travel rewards cards could be more rewarding overall.

 Another co-branded United card, the United ClubSM Card offers the same price protection but a different rewards program.
 You'll earn 1.5 United MileagePlus miles per $1 spent in purchases you make with the card.
 The card has a $450 annual fee, which is in line with other premium credit cards, and you'll receive United Club membership and up to two free checked bags on United-operated flights if you buy your ticket with the card.